 As a member of the Saga Group, Titan complies with, and is subject to, all policies and processes that Saga plc has in place.
 Titan’s employees have to complete the same mandatory training as Saga employees.
 In addition, Titan is included within Saga’s wider audit and compliance activity to ensure we comply with both the law and Saga’s internal governance.

 Modern Slavery Act 2015

 As a result of the above, our statement includes the statement by Saga plc, which is set out in the appendix below.
 This describes the steps that Titan and Saga plc have taken to prevent acts of modern slavery and human trafficking occurring in our own businesses and in any of our supply chains.

-Our statement covers 01 February 2016 to 31 January 2017.
+Our statement covers 01 February 2020 to 31 January 2021.

 We are committed to carrying on our business operations responsibly with a zero-tolerance approach to any slavery and human trafficking incidents which are proven to have taken place.
-We are committed to acting ethically and with integrity in all business dealings and relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking do not take place in our own business or in any of our supply chains.
+We remain committed to acting ethically and with integrity in all business dealings and relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking do not take place in our own business or in our supply chains.

-About the Saga Group
+2. About the Saga Group

 The varied nature of our products and services means we purchase a wide variety of goods and services from suppliers within the UK and internationally.
 Therefore, our supply chain is large and complex, with each supplier often having its own supply chain.